joao-oak/Database-Grades/README.md

 - Histogram with the grades distribution;
 - Bar chart with the average grade by course;
-- Scatter plot with gpa for each student;
+- Scatter plot with relation between gpa and average grades for each student with a linear regression.
-- Scatter plot with average grade by student (regression)

 ---
 **Contribution of each student in the project:**